InfiniTimeOrg/InfiniTime/.devcontainer/README.md

 There are also VSCode tasks provided should you desire to use those.

-The task BuildInit will update submodules and configure for openocd
+The task "update submodules" will update the git submodules